Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 Your parent/s lied to manipulate, control and take advantage of you in some way, shape or form.
 You never knew what you could trust was “real” or truthful around them, or whether they were setting up a hidden trap for you to fall into.

-Your parent/s berated, demeaned and harassed you on a constant basis.
+Your narcissistic mother or father berated, demeaned and harassed you on a constant basis.
 They may have even latched onto an insecurity of yours and used it to humiliate you.

 In other words, when you didn’t obey them, they would punish you.
 The message was very clear, “Obey me, or I’ll punish you.”
 You were punished through emotional or physical abuse including emotional blackmail, hitting or beating.